Bloomberg-Beta/Manual/1 - Manual.md

 We also are committed to diversity and especially encourage founders of underrepresented communities to speak with us about their companies.
 We believe that a community of companies is stronger the more different viewpoints come to the table, and we're happy to speak more about our record in this area with founders who are interested.

-### Product
+### Product and market

 We prefer to see products that are intensely successful in some initial market, over products that grow to large numbers but don’t play an important role in the lives of their users.
 Bloomberg itself started out as a bond price list for U.S. government bonds only.
 We like for a product to be the most important service to at least some of its users.

 We like products we ourselves would use and understand.
 We’ve been technology buyers, software developers, founders, entry-level employees, and of course consumers of many media -- so the range of products we might use and understand is broad.
 These products often start with a specific application of a well-understood technology, not a multi-industry "black box" looking for a use case.

+We believe startups destined for greatness, in their earliest days, choose...
++ Only one model for how to sell, generally either directly to an individual or directly to a company (whereas many believe they can do both at first)
++ One type of person (e.g., role within a client company) to target as a customer, and specifically avoid trying to serve business and technical users with the same tool
++ Will choose to target customers whose businesses are thriving, and specifically avoid customers in low- or no-growth, or low-margin businesses (e.g., most online publishing)

 If a product is launched, we care about how well it is doing -- the famous “traction” -- but we tend not to focus on absolute numbers.
 We focus on month-over-month (or, in earlier-stage cases, week-over-week) growth, ask questions about how different cohorts of users behave, and try to understand the per-user behavior (how much does any one user really value the product).

-Today, we believe the startups destined for greatness, in their earliest days...
-+ Will choose only one model for how to sell, generally either directly to an individual or directly to a company, whereas many believe they can do both at first
-+ Will choose one type of person to target as a customer, and specifically avoid trying to serve business and technical users with the same tool
-+ Will choose to target customers whose businesses are thriving, and specifically avoid customers in low- or no-growth, or low-margin businesses (e.g., most online publishing)
+At the earliest stages, we are most interested in evidence of customer love -- retention or intensity metrics, Net Promoter Score, or even anecdotal praise by customers for the product.

 ### Stage